andyttran/guide_to_algorithms/README.md

 6. Start easy and progress harder
 7. Track and measure

-Lets cover each one of those areas step by step.
+Let's cover each one of those areas step by step.

 ## 1. Evaluating Efficiency